AntiLink99/Coding-Challenge/README.md

 Assumptions
 -----------------
-Because this project is small, i did not do things like Dependency Injection or Mocking Objects.
+Because this project is small, i did not do Dependency Injection or mocking objects.
 Simply because it was not necessary.
 I tried my best to make the code as maintainable as possible without comments.
 Hope you are happy with it!